 |14 April 2012||Propulsion / Power Loss|

 On April 14, 2012, the vessel experienced engine problems resulting in the cancellation of the "Inaugural Cruise" to the Mediterranean from the UK.
 The ship remained docked in Valencia Spain, awaiting repairs.
 All passengers were flown back to the UK.

 The vessel was scheduled to complete the roundtrip voyage, returning back to homeport Southampton on April 18.
 The next scheduled voyage, instead of in Southampton started in Marseille France, to where all embarking passengers were flown from Southampton.

 Issues with one of the ship's 2 main diesel engines forced Captain Alastair McLundie to cancel the voyage, although the vessel was able to continue on one engine.
 Replacement parts were flown to Valencia.
 As compensation, all passengers received a full refund plus future Saga Cruises booking discount.

 |March 2012||Crew / Passenger Injuries and Overboards|

 (overboard) In March 2012, two male crew fell overboard during a lifeboat drill.
 They slipped from the lifeboat #5's roof and plunged 22 m (72 ft) into the water.
 During the incident, the vessel was berthed in homeport Southampton.
 Both men were safely rescued, with only minor injuries.

-The MAIB inquiry (Marine Accident Investigation Board) discovered that neither of them were wearing safety harnesses.
-One of them (employed as cook) was without any previous training, participating in such drill for the first time.
+The MAIB inquiry (Marine Accident Investigation Board) discovered that neither of them was wearing safety harnesses.
+One of them (employed as a cook) was without any previous training, participating in such drill for the first time.